thedave42/f1tv-dl/README.md

                              name/number/tla to select alternate channel.
                                                         [string] [default: null]
   -i, --international-audio  Select a language to include from the INTERNATIONAL
                              feed.
-This audio will be included as a secondary audio track on the file.
+This audio will be included in the file as a secondary audio track.
               [string] [choices: "eng", "nld", "deu", "fra", "por", "spa", "fx"] -t, --itsoffset            Used to sync secondary audio.
 Specify the time offset as '(-)hh:mm:ss.SSS'